 Regular exercise over time improves sleep quality and can even aid falling asleep more quickly.
 Just like other practices such as avoiding caffeine and electronics before bed, getting regular exercise during the day is an important part of sleep hygiene.
-Whitney Sleep Center discusses how exercise helps you get better sleep.
+Whitney Sleep specialists discuss how exercise helps you get better sleep.

 We know that regular exercise and restful sleep are imperative to good health.
 We also know these two things are related, but researchers and scientists are still trying to discover exactly how they’re linked.
-What is known for sure from studies is that regular exercise over time improves sleep quality and can even aid falling asleep more quickly.
+Regular exercise over time improves sleep quality.
+It can also aid in falling asleep more quickly.
 Just like other practices such as avoiding caffeine and electronics before bed, getting regular exercise during the day is a part of good sleep hygiene.
 In fact, some sleep doctors believe it is the daytime activity or habit that is the most impactful in helping you get better sleep.

 Get Better Quality Sleep